 Compared to other areas of personal injury law, medical malpractice lawsuits can be fairly complex.
 To know if you have the grounds for a claim, it’s important to understand what medical malpractice is and how it is defined.

-When a doctor or other care provider breaches the standard and a patient is harmed as a result, medical malpractice can be proven.
-Compensation may be available for victims if it can be shown that the injury would not have occurred if the healthcare provider had not acted negligently.
-The following are a few of the most prevalent medical errors that occur in the United States:
+When a doctor or other care provider breaches the standard, and a patient is harmed as a result, medical malpractice can be proven.
+Medical malpractice victims can generally seek compensation from various defendants, depending on the nature of the negligent acts.

 - Delayed Diagnosis

-- Failure to Diagnose
+- Failure To Diagnose

-- Surgical Errors
+- Surgical Mistakes or Errors

 - Birth Injuries